chronicleprotocol/scribe/docs/Management.md

 Set the following environment variables:

-- `WHO`: The address renounce auth from
+- `WHO`: The address to renounce auth from

 Run: